Amy Loudenbeck

+Amy Lynn Loudenbeck (born September 29, 1969) is an American Republican politician from Rock County, Wisconsin.
+She served 12 years in the Wisconsin State Assembly, from 2011 to 2023.
+Since leaving office, she has worked as policy director for the nonprofit School Choice Wisconsin.

+Biography

-Originally from the Detroit and Chicago area, Loudenbeck graduated from the University of Wisconsin–Madison in 1991.
+Amy Loudenbeck was born in Midland, Michigan, in 1969.
+She was raised in the Detroit and Chicago areas, and graduated from Hinsdale Central High School, in Hinsdale, Illinois.
+She went on to attend the University of Wisconsin–Madison, where she earned her bachelor's degree in international relations in 1991.

 She was elected to the Wisconsin State Assembly in 2010 as a Republican from the 45th district.
 (Democratic incumbent Chuck Benedict did not seek re-election.)

 She was a candidate in the 2022 Wisconsin Secretary of State Election, calling for the Wisconsin Elections Commission to be dismantled and power over elections returned to the Secretary of State.
-She lost by a margin of 7,600 votes to incumbent Doug La Follette.
+She lost by a margin of 7,400 votes to incumbent Doug La Follette.